With a wide range of things to do in Bugis, you may struggle to plan an itinerary in this popular area in Singapore.

 Shop dozens of retailers inside the massive Bugis Junction

 A trip to Bugis Junction is one of the top things to do & see in Singapore.
 Inside this huge shopping complex, you’ll find a variety of shops, restaurants, and bars.
 The mall encompasses the old Bugis Street.
 It’s a mix of upscale developments with indoor and outdoor shopping areas.

 Bugis Junction is the central point of interest in the district.
 It connects to the main MRT station and has a little bit of everything.
 The area offers name-brand retailers and ssmall souvenir shops.
 There’s also a variety of tasty restaurants and cafés here.

 The original development included a large retail mall, office tower, and hotel.
 It encompassed most of Bugis Street and several blocks of pre-war shophouses.
 The combination of preserved shophouses and modern stores creates a unique atmosphere.
-There’s hardly a place that better captures the spirit Bugis.
+There’s hardly a place that better captures the spirit of Bugis.

 Browse endless trinkets at the stalls in the Bugis Street Market